 What are the advantages of CBC?

 Don’t worry!
 By the end of this article, you will get all your answers and much more.

 First, let’s have a look at the prime aim of Cognitive behavioural coaching.

-What is the aim of cognitive behavioural coaching?
+What is the aim of cognitive behavioral coaching?

 CBC aims at developing productive thoughts and associated behaviors.
 CBC aims at strengthening the ways an individual thinks.
 This makes it easier to achieve one’s goals.

 Such a coaching model helps the client to become a personality that he/she wants to be.
 The aim is to help the client meet the desired outcomes.

 Difference between Cognitive Behavioural Therapy and Cognitive-behavioural coaching

 Both Cognitive behavioural therapy and Cognitive-behavioural coaching are collaborative.